What Do You Need for Compositional Generalization in Diffusion Planning?: Experiments

+One of the motivations behind planners with compositional generalization is that creating more diverse plans may be important when planning to solve a specific goal.
+While many guidance approaches exist~\cite{lu2025makes}, most works in diffusion planning use some form of conditioning to steer the model towards plans that solve a particular task~\cite{janner2022planning,ajay2023is}.
+To understand if our more diverse models are more guidable, we examined guidance in a variant of our Maze environment (Appendix~\ref{appendix:grid_gc_env_details}) and in a didactic manipulation environment (Section~\ref{section:env}).
+For both tasks we guide the models with inpainting like in prior diffusion works~\cite{lugmayr2022repaint,janner2022planning,sohl2015deep}, where the starting state and desired ending or intermediate states are inpainted to the generated trajectory and fixed during denoising.

-To visualize the difference in composition for each model, we plotted the unique successful runs from $50$ random generations from each algorithm on one of the hold-out start-goal pairs.
-Figure \ref{fig:gc_demo} shows the relative diversity of each model: the base U-Net fails to ever generate a successful trajectory, the U-Net made approximately positionally equivariant with data augmentation can produce a single candidate successful trajectory, the Eq-Net with positional equivariance removed produces a handful of plans, and the full Eq-Net produces a large diversity of successful trajectories.
+Results for both goal-conditioned tasks are shown in Table~\ref{table:gc_results}.
+Eq-Net far outperforms all other models in Maze, achieving an average $83.3\%$ completion rate, roughly $7.5 \times$ higher than the model with only local receptive fields but not shift equivariance.
+To visualize the difference in composition for each model, we plotted the unique successful runs from $50$ random generations from each algorithm on one of the held-out start-goal pairs in Figure \ref{fig:gc_demo}.
+Similarly, Eq-Net was the only architecture capable of producing a successful trajectory in our didactic environment, one of which is shown in the right-hand side of Figure~\ref{fig:eyecatcher}.